mcfnord/rml/src/dishonest.md

 deputy must have noticed he was being tricked, but he also knew his boss went on the TV and said what he said to the press.
 He does that a lot, but it's still wrong.

-People in civil court often
-love the idea of involving the police.
-It can give a huge advantage to their lot in civil court when they opposing party is in jail, or silent due to their Fifth Amendment right to be so.
-Any sound prosecutor would see bright yellow flags when a party in a civil case insists they're victims of a crime perpetrated by their opponent.
-But this prosecutor went on TV, and I believe that prevented him from ever having a come-to-Jesus moment about the quality of his case.

-Most cases settle without a trial.
-Those cases don't result in RPC complaints like mine.
-But I endured a trial, I was completely acquitted at trial, and so I have a rare opportunity to call out his behavior.

 I remember the deputy prosecutor looking at me intensely after piling on the charges on the day the